 Fressingfield is surrounded by farms which remind us of the important position that food production has held in this area over the ages.
 Although to the casual onlooker the ever-changing fields may still seem to reflect that heritage, today it is modern farming practices that colour the picturesque countryside around Fressingfield.
 However, farming is no longer a main source of employment in the area.
 Now traditional trades, welfare services and numerous small high-tech businesses fulfill that role.
 Some of these can found listed on the local business page.

 Compared to many parts of the country, Fressingfield is a prosperous parish.
 It can seem to be quiet and a little isolated.
 It is a friendly and safe place to bring up a family.
 When you walk through the village, you might even catch yourself thinking, "I could go on holiday to a place like this."
-However Fressingfield can be an active and vibrant place.
+However Fressingfield is also an active and vibrant place.
 For the young or old, for those wanting to be active or to take time to be more reflective and for those who are somewhere in between, there are plenty of groups in the village organised by like-minded people.
 Many of these are listed on the organisations page.
 Details of what is happening, or what is planned can also be found within the website.

 If you have any views on the website, or would like to add an article or any photos please contact the website editor.